bakame/http-structured-fields

 RFC Value type

-• native type where possible
+• native type or classes where possible;

 • specific classes defined in the package namespace to represent non-native type